Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Estimating the magnitude of the optical depth bais

 From the investigation above, it appears difficult to increase the optical depth bias beyond $b_v \sim 1.1$.
+For example, when baryons perfectly trace dark matter on all scales (e.g. there is no feedback) we obtain $b_v \simeq 1.1$.
 The strongest influence in the context of our model is $b_e$, which can yield an optical depth bias as small as $b_v \sim 0.5$ when there is significant extra suppression in small-scale electron power.
 We therefore take our conservative, bottom-line plausible range of optical depth bias to be $0.5 < b_v < 1.1$.